phaserjs/phaser/README.md

 * BitmapData.addTo removed and enhanced BitmapData.add so it can accept either a single Sprite/Image or an Array of them.
 * BitmapData has had all of the EaselJS functions removed.
 It was just taking up space and you can do it all via BitmapData.context directly.
 * BitmapText has had a bit of an overhaul - the signature for adding a BitmapText has changed to: x, y, font, text, size.
 See the docs and examples for details.
+* World preUpdate, update and postUpdate have all been moved to Stage.
+So all children are updated regardless where on the display list they live.

 New features: